iKontroller

 Q: How do I grant Accessibility permissions on Mac?

-A: Go to System SettingsPrivacy & SecurityAccessibility, then enable iKontroller in the list.
+A: Go to System SettingsPrivacy & SecurityAccessibility, then enable "iKontroller Desktop" in the list.

 Q: My devices won't connect.
 What should I do?